davidchatting/Approximate/README.md

 }
 ```

 This example uses a Proximate Device Handler.
-The `onProximateDevice()` callback function receives both a pointer to a `Device` and a `Approximate::DeviceEvent` for each new observation - in this example the events `Approximate::ARRIVE` and `Approximate::DEPART` cause the device's [MAC address](https://en.wikipedia.org/wiki/MAC_address) to be printed out and the state indicated via the LED.
+The `onProximateDevice()` callback function receives both a pointer to a `Device` and a `DeviceEvent` for each new observation - in this example the events `ARRIVE` and `DEPART` cause the device's [MAC address](https://en.wikipedia.org/wiki/MAC_address) to be printed out and the state indicated via the LED.
 MAC addresses are the primary way in which the Approximate library identifies network devices.

 There are four event types that a `DeviceHandler` will encounter: